Copy testing: Recall

 The 1970s also saw a re-examination of the “breakthrough” measure.
 As a result, an important distinction was made between the attention-getting power of the creative execution and how well “branded” the ad was.
 Thus, the separate measures of attention and branding were born (Young, p.
 12).

 Persuasion

 In the 1970s and 1980s, after DAR was determined to be a poor predictor of sales, the research industry began to depend on a measure of persuasion as an accurate predictor of sales.
-This shift was led, in part, by researcher Horace Schwerin who pointed out, “the obvious truth is that a claim can be well remembered but completely unimportant to the prospective buyer of the product – the solution the marketer offers is addressed to the wrong need” (Honomichl).
+This shift was led, in part, by researcher Horace Schwerin, who pointed out, “the obvious truth is that a claim can be well remembered but completely unimportant to the prospective buyer of the product – the solution the marketer offers is addressed to the wrong need”.
 As with DAR, it was Procter and Gamble's acceptance of the ARS Persuasion measure (also known as brand preference) that made it an industry standard.
-Recall scores were still provided in copy testing reports with the understanding that persuasion was the measure that mattered (Honomichl).
+Recall scores were still provided in copy testing reports with the understanding that persuasion was the measure that mattered.